-Within the tale, the maid was saved from darkness deep and great, and the general greater measured his words, forcing his voice not to break.
+Within the tale, the maid was saved from darkness deep and dread, and the general greatly measured his words, forcing his voice not to break.
 At the end of it, Aeris gazed at him and placed a soft palm to his cheek.
-Sephiroth covered it, curling long fingers around the Cetra’s small and slim.
+Sephiroth covered it, curling long fingers around the Cetra’s slender and small.
 She stared without guile or any fear into those bright slivered eyes, and his lips split in part for he wanted to ask, though afraid of both query and answer.

 When she fell asleep in his arms per her norm, her protector breathed moments of awe.
 Watching this innocent slumber in peace, her fear of him leeching away.
-Finally, he stood to put her to bed for the Cetra deserved that soft mattress.
-As always she roused to relay the litany that re-broke his shattered heart.
+Finally, he stood to put her to bed for Aeris deserved that soft mattress.
+As always, she roused to relay the litany that re-broke his shattered heart.

-“Aeris, I will never rape you.”
+“Aeris, I will never ‘use’ you.”
 He returned the kiss to her brow.
 “You never need thank me for that.”

 “B-But…” She shook while searching his face.
 “If I don’t-”